sinclairzx81/smoke/readme.md

 <a name="FileSystem-Read"></a>
 ### Read

-Use the read function will read content from a file.
+Use the read and readText functions will read content from a file.

 ```typescript
 const buffer = await fs.read('/path/file.dat')